 When you go to the doctor for a checkup or medical procedure, the person helping the doctor is the medical assistant.
 You might already know that his or her job is to escort you to the exam room, ask you about your history, and take your vital signs.
 What you might not know is that another big part of the job is making nervous patients feel more comfortable.
 Whether in a doctor’s office or hospital waiting room, the medical assistant helps patients reduce their anxiety.

-The medical assistant has the important role of reducing nervous patients anxiety and improving the chances that patients will return to have medical treatment completed.
+The medical assistant has the important role of reducing nervous patients’ anxiety and improving the chances that patients will return to have medical treatment completed.
+Clinicians help manage anxious patients by establishing rapport and implementing effective treatment strategies.
 For those who enjoy helping and supporting others, medical assisting programs can be the first step toward a rewarding career.
+Cognitive therapies, specifically cognitive behavior therapy, are effective in treating anxiety by helping patients challenge unhelpful thoughts and coping mechanisms.

 White Coat Syndrome

-A technical term for anxiety at the doctor’s office is white coat syndrome.
-As much as twenty percent of the population suffers from white coat syndrome, according to WebMD.
-This type of anxiety is characterized by a surge in blood pressure when at the doctor’s office.
+A technical term for anxiety at the doctor’s office is “white coat syndrome,” also known as “white coat hypertension.”
+Data reported by The Cleveland Clinic finds that “white coat hypertension affects 15% to 30% of people who have high blood pressure.”
+This type of anxiety is characterized by a surge in blood pressure when at the doctor’s office, raising concern regarding the effectiveness of certain screening instruments.

 Medical assistants might find this challenging when trying to get accurate vital signs.
-Another sign of white coat syndrome is a patient’s fainting at the sight of a needle.
+Another sign of white coat syndrome is a patient fainting at the sight of a needle.
 There are many different ways for medical assistants to help nervous patients reduce anxiety at the doctor’s office.
+Patients cope with white coat syndrome through various strategies, and healthcare providers aid this process by helping patients recognize their anxiety triggers and develop effective coping mechanisms.

 Ways to Reduce Your Patient’s Anxiety